-Our Company is led by Mr. Blonigan, our CEO.
+Our Company is led by Mr. Hunton, our CEO.
 Mr. Dury, who was formerly our lead independent director, currently serves as the Chairman of our Board.
 The Company believes the stockholders are best served by this structure, which provides us with a dynamic leader and a strong independent voice.

-As further discussed above under "Board Meetings and Committees", the Board has three standing committees-Audit, Compensation and Nominating and Governance.
+As further discussed above under "Board Meetings and Committees", the Board has three standing committees-Audit Committee, Human Capital Committee, and Nominating and Governance Committee.
 Each of the Board committees is comprised solely of independent directors, with each of the three committees having a separate chair.
-Our corporate governance guidelines provide that our non-employee directors meet in an executive session at each Board meeting.
+In accordance with our corporate governance guidelines, our non-employee directors meet regularly in an executive session without members of management present.
 We also have a mechanism for stockholders to communicate directly with independent directors as a group or with any individual director.
 See "Contacting the Board" below.

 Our directors bring a broad range of leadership experience to the Board and regularly contribute to the oversight of the Company's business and affairs.
 We believe that all Board members are well engaged in their responsibilities and that all Board members express their views and consider the opinions expressed by other directors.
-On an annual basis as part of our governance review, the Board (led by the Nominating and Governance Committee) evaluates our leadership structure to ensure that it remains the optimal structure for our company and our stockholders.
+On an annual basis as part of our governance review, the Board (led by the Nominating and Governance Committee) evaluates our leadership structure to ensure that it remains the optimal structure for the Company and its stockholders.

 We believe that our leadership structure has been effective for the Company.
-We believe that having an independent chairman and independent chairs for each of our Board committees provides the right amount of independence for our company.
-We have a strong leader and independent chairman, and oversight of company operations by experienced independent directors who have appointed committee chairs.
+We believe that having an independent chairman and independent chairs for each of our Board committees provides the right amount of independence for the Company.
+We have a strong leader and independent chairman, and oversight of Company operations by experienced independent directors who have appointed committee chairs.